-Jonathan Berg helps clients efficiently negotiate and structure information technology and other procurement contracts with vendors.
+Jonathan Berg is Chair of Bodman’s Enterprise Procurement Group (EPG).
+He helps clients efficiently negotiate and structure information technology and other procurement contracts with vendors.
 Jonathan understands the real world challenges presented by procurement transactions and provides clients with thoughtful, practical advice.

 He is a trusted advisor to clients because he understands the complex regulatory and commercial landscape that many organizations must navigate, ensures that contracts mitigate legal and operational risks, and focuses on reducing client costs through efficient legal services.